 - Study Skills for Human Geographers - GEO1309

 As a tutor and lead tutor I work with students to develop the key skills they need for university and beyond.

 - Learning through place: doing human geography - GEO1313b

 As part of one of the fieldtrip teams, I work with first-year students providing guidance in the field.

-Through exploring the geographies of consumption students work in research teams to learn about the practice and principles of designing research in human geography.
-The module also prepares students for their dissertations.
-I lead this module and also act as an academic tutor.
+This module introduced students to research design in human geography and prepares students for their dissertations.
+Students work in research teams to learn about the practice and principles of designing research in human geography exploring the geographies of consumption.
+I created and co-lead this module and also act as an academic tutor.

 - Dissertation advisor - GEO3311/GEO3312

 I work to support students in carrying out their diverse dissertation projects with fortnightly tutorials and individual meetings.

 - Academic Lead for Transition and Induction (since 2023)